-The technology of generating and using light and other radiant energy forms, photonics is best known for fiber-optic communications, but its potential in a wide range of fields of applied science is vast: from diagnosing cancer without a biopsy to detecting bioterrorism.
-Researchers also use photonics to explore areas such as plant photosynthesis to advance basic scientific knowledge.
+The technology of generating and using light and other radiant energy forms, photonics is best known for fiber-optic communications.
+Still, its potential in a wide range of fields of applied science is vast: from diagnosing cancer without a biopsy to detecting bioterrorism.
+Researchers also use photonics to explore plant photosynthesis to advance basic scientific knowledge.

 Andrea Alù, renowned engineer and photonics researcher, is the founding director of the Photonics Initiative.